Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 EU Common Information Repository

-Each DPP must be registered in the CIRPASS-2 EU CIR with your EORI number, live URL, and backup URL.
+Each DPP must be registered in the EU DPP Registry with your EORI number, live URL, and backup URL.

 Role-based data access